toulbar2/toulbar2/README.md

 Recommended libraries (default use):
 * libboost-graph-dev
 * libboost-iostreams-dev
+* libopenmpi-dev
 * zlib

 Optional libraries:
 * libxml2-dev
-* libopenmpi-dev

-GNU C++ Symbols to be defined if using Linux Eclipse/CDT IDE (no value needed):
+GNU C++ Symbols to be defined if using Linux  ccmake in command line or Eclipse/CDT IDE (no value needed):
 * BOOST
 * LINUX
 * LONGDOUBLE_PROB